mulander/norway/README.md

 status
 ------

-In active development and maintained.
-Bugs/feature request reported on the github issue tracker will be actively fixed.
+Development on hold.
+Bugs/feature request should be reported on the github issue tracker.

 testing
 -------